 - Automatically fill your login credentials with a click of a button on any website.

-- Easily use included password generators to create complex passwords.
+- Easily use built-in password generators to create complex passwords.

 - Access password strength reports to help improve your security and change weak or reused passwords.